Manage your director ID

 - edit your profile preferences and some of your personal details.

-If you don’t have a myGovID, and you want to find your director ID number or update your details from November 2021 you can contact us.
+If you don’t have a myGovID, and you want to find your director ID number or update your details, contact us.

 Update your details with your company